phorton1/base-apps-artisan/docs/redesign1.md

 # Redesign1
+# PRH - all 'redsign' MD files are garbage, but they contain gems.

 The basic notion of this redesign is to get rid of 'Playlist Sources', and to bind Playlists to libraries for compatibility with WMP and